Warming a donor’s heart is a logical goal when thanking them for their support, and the most powerful way to do that is with thank you videos.

 8. Get Creative

-It can be easy to get lost in talking about your organization’s impact and connecting with the donor that you don’t prioritize the main point of the video: the actual “thank you”.
+It can be easy to get lost in talking about your organization’s impact and connecting with the donor that you don’t prioritize the main point of the video: the actual “thank you.”
 Have some fun with it!
 Does your organization help kids in the inner city?
 Gather some kids around the camera and have them thank the donor personally.
 Do you build houses for the underserved?
 Hang a big “Thank You!” sign over the door with a happy homeowner giving their thanks.
+Think about ways you can surprise and delight your donors.
+And make it easy for you to deliver a powerful, heartwarming thank you video at the same time.

-No matter what your mission is, you want to make the world a better place.
+No matter what your mission is, your nonprofit is here to make the world a better place.
 Let that desire to make a difference guide the tone of your videos.
 Remember to keep it upbeat.
 If you are personalizing dozens of them, make sure each one is as enthusiastic as the first.
 We find it helpful to put an extra pot of coffee on when thanking donors.
-Bring a smile to your donor’s face!
+Just make sure that the thank you video brings a smile to your donor’s face!

 10. Showing Gratitude Doesn’t End With a Video